secxena/Chat-Bot-Security-Checklist/README.md

 ## How to use?

-All items in the **Chat-bot Checklist** are must for majority of the projects.exception can only be made for regulatory reason. you can use this checklist to implement three layered defense your Chatbot product.
+All items in the **Chat-bot Security Checklist** are must for majority of the projects.exception can only be made for regulatory reason. you can use this checklist to implement three layered defense your Chatbot product.
 I devided this security impact of each class in three Low, Medium, and High.

 * ![Low][low_img] means that the item is **recommended** but can be omitted in some particular situations.
 * ![Medium][medium_img] means that the item is **highly recommended** and can eventually be omitted in some really particular cases.
 Some elements, if omitted, can have bad repercussions.